serenity-is/docs/tutorials/movies/01-creating-movie-table.md

 ![Initial Migration Folder](img/initial_migration_folder.png)

 Within this folder, you'll discover several migrations.
-Think of a migration as a Data Manipulation Language (DML) script that alters your database's structure.
+Think of a migration as a Data Definition Language (DDL) script that alters your database's structure.
 For instance, `DefaultDB_20141103_1400_Initial.cs` represents the initial migration responsible for creating the `Language` table and the `Users` table.

 ## Creating a New Migration for the Movie Table